 How Localisation Can Nurture Customer Loyalty

-Localising digital content is an important part of any important marketing strategy, but you shouldn’t just be doing this for search engines and your SEO performance.
+Localising digital content is an important part of any significant marketing strategy, but you shouldn’t just be doing this for search engines and your SEO performance.
 More importantly, you should be doing this to nurture your global customer base.

 Customers who find content that speaks to them and their experiences are more likely to keep returning to your brand, knowing they’ll always be welcome.